e-c-k-e-r/vall-e/docs/models_v2.md

 * A fresh model *could* have no issues, as it wouldn't be enough of a detriment.
 * An existing model *could* be coerced with enough time, but I am not patient enough of a man to wait.

-Additionally, the implementation could utilize a causal attention mask, but both prior "testing" (in loose quotes, as it was due to an oversight) in the previous implementation and careless testing with this implementation shows that it's also a detriment to the model.
+This implementation could utilize a causal attention mask, but both prior "testing" (in loose quotes, as it was due to an oversight) in the previous implementation and careless testing with this implementation shows that it's also a detriment to the model.
 * Like the above, I imagine a fresh model *could* resolve this issue.

 ### Pure AR